 The Festival is based in Wanaka but reaches out to the wider region – to Queenstown, Luggate, Hawea and Cromwell.

 The next festival will take place 4 to 9 April 2017 and will feature top class theatre, music, dance and visual arts from local, national and international performers.
+The programme will be released on Thursday February 9th 2017 and priority ticket sales will start from 7pm on the 9th.
+Sign up to our newsletter to keep up to date with festival news.

 Photo credits: Simon Darby